Server

 • When using the repository API, a document is searchable after a modification once there is a session.save() or after the transaction commit for others sessions.

-• When using Elasticsearch a document is searchable after a modification only when: the transaction is committed AND asynchronous indexing job is done AND Elasticsearch index is refreshed, which happens every second by default.
+• When using the SearchService, a document is searchable after a modification only when the transaction is committed AND, indexing processors are done AND depending on the search client implementation, if the index is refreshed (which happens every second on OpenSearch).

 For instance migrating this code: